Joseph F. Smith: Polygamy issues

-Other noteworthy actions
+Other actions

 Smith gave more influence to the Presiding Patriarch of the church than had any president since Joseph Smith.
 The church's presiding patriarch, John Smith, was his elder half-brother.
 During his presidency, Smith apparently pushed to change the order in which church leaders were sustained in general conferences.
 He intended to have the presiding patriarch sustained before even himself (as president of the church), consistent with his interpretation of Doctrine and Covenants Section 124 and early historical precedent.
 This met with opposition from the other apostles, and the proposal was not realized.

 In 1906, Smith went on a tour to Europe, becoming the first LDS Church president to travel outside of North America during his presidential tenure.

 In 1908, Smith organized a committee to standardize and reform the Aaronic Priesthood quorums.
 This committee standardized the age requirements for young men to be ordained to the office of Teacher or Priest.

 Smith's seventeen-year presidential administration made efforts toward improving the church's damaged relationships with the federal government and related issues dealing with the church's financial situation.
 The administration acquired historic sites, constructed numerous meetinghouses, and expanded the church system of educational academies and universities.
 He also oversaw a continued growth in church membership.

 During Smith's presidential tenure, the LDS Church constructed and dedicated the Joseph Smith Birthplace Memorial near South Royalton, Vermont.
 It was dedicated by Smith on December 23, 1905, the 100th anniversary of Joseph Smith's birth.
 Also during Smith's presidency, the Seagull Monument at Temple Square in Salt Lake City was dedicated on October 1, 1913.
 In 1913, Boy Scouting became the official youth activity program for the church's young men.
 During much of his presidential tenure, Smith oversaw the planning and construction of the Hawaiian Temple in Laie, Hawaii, one of his part-time residences.